adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 ## Authorization checks inside Edge templates
 Before you can perform authorization checks inside Edge templates, make sure to [pre-register abilities and policies](#pre-registering-abilities-and-policies).
 Once done, you may use the `@can` and `@cannot` tags to perform the authorization checks.

-These tags accepts the `ability` name or the `policy.method` name as the first parameter, followed by rest of the parameters accepted by ab ability or a policy.
+These tags accept the `ability` name or the `policy.method` name as the first parameter, followed by the rest of the parameters accepted by the ability or a policy.

 ```edge
 // title: Usage with ability